forestryio/website/hugo/content/resources/blog/you-complete-me--most-in-the-morning-.md

 +++
 author = "Jane Kim, Head of A/B Testing and Optimization" blurb = "Is late night where all the (video) action is?
-We tackled this question head-on and analyzed more than 12M outstream video impressions from our Hyperplay and Windowplay mobile formats. " category = "perspectives" cover = "/uploads/Screen Shot 2017-12-27 at 1.15.26 PM.png" date = "2017-05-09T08:01:07-04:00"
+We tackled this question head-on and analyzed more than 12M outstream video impressions from our Hyperplay and Windowplay mobile formats." category = "perspectives" cover = "/uploads/Screen Shot 2017-12-27 at 1.15.26 PM.png" date = "2017-05-09T08:01:07-04:00"